HL7/FHIRPath/input/pages/index.md

 Returns a collection with all descendant nodes of all items in the input collection.
 The result does not include the nodes in the input collection themselves.
 This function is a shorthand for `repeat(children())`.
 Note that the ordering of the children is undefined and using functions like `first()` on the result may return different results on different platforms.

 > Note: Many of these functions will result in a set of nodes of different underlying types.
 It may be necessary to use `ofType()` as described in the previous section to maintain type safety.
-See <<type-safety-and-strict-evaluation,Type safety and strict evaluation>> for more information about type safe use of FHIRPath expressions.
+See [Type safety and strict evaluation](#type-safety-and-strict-evaluation) for more information about type safe use of FHIRPath expressions.

 ### Utility functions